 As a solo pianist, he has performed numerous concerts of his original works, music which draws from his many years of experience as a jazz and classical musician.
 In a review of his solo piano release, Lengthening Shadows, music critic Peter Burwasser wrote, “…this material is consistently melodic and concisely made….it is filled with delicate filigree and sparkling harmonies.
 As a performer, Swanson displays an easy virtuosity that adds to the beguiling character of this CD.”
 (Fanfare Magazine, Nov/Dec 2006, Vol. 30, No.2).
 Much of this solo piano material is featured in Confluence, a collaborative effort with poet and novelist J.D.
 Scrimgeour.

-Dr. Swanson is a Professor of Music at Salem State College in Salem, MA where he teaches music theory, composition, piano, and trombone.
+Dr. Swanson is a Professor of Music at Salem State University in Salem, MA where he teaches music theory, composition, piano, and trombone.
 Since 1991, he has been Music Director of the First Congregational Church of Rockport, MA where he serves as organist and choir director.

 Dr. Swanson has written and published numerous works for various instrumental and vocal ensembles.
 His recordings on the MSR Classics label include albums for solo piano, small jazz ensemble (trombone, bass & guitar), and solo trombone with organ.
 He also has recorded with larger ensembles, including John Williams and the Boston Pops, Boston Cecilia, and the Boston Modern Orchestra Project.